 II.
 Justification

-The proposed amendments to the text have been developed to authorise the type approval of integral and non-integral Enhanced Child Restraint Systems equipped with impact shield as restraint device.
+The proposed amendments to the text have been developed to authorise the type approval of integral Enhanced Child Restraint Systems equipped with impact shield as restraint device.

+A vertical displacement of 840 mm. should be accepted for all dummies, since it’s already accepted for the Q10 dummy.

+A method describing how to conduct the internal geometry assessment, as required by 6.3.2.1., to verify the stature range of the ECRS declared by the manufacturer was needed.